Classic Indian Phrases– Things Indians Say on a Regular Basis

 Share:

 We all know that the English language has many dialects.
 The linguistics of the English language reveals that English is a conglomeration of Anglicized words from different languages.
 It is interesting to know that certain words in English bear roots in the regional words of India.
-For e.g., Bungalow is derived from Gujarati ‘bangalo.’
+E.g., Bungalow is derived from Gujarati ‘bungalow.’
 Likewise, a few words and phrases are used only in India as an extension of Indian English which we call Indianisms.
-From using ‘xerox’ instead of ‘photocopy’, ‘rubber’ replacing ‘eraser’, ‘passed out’ to mean ‘graduated’ to inventing colloquial words like ‘batchmates’, ‘timepass’, ‘rowdy sheeter’, ‘monkey cap’, English is Indianised by the locals.
+From using ‘xerox’ instead of ‘photocopy’, ‘rubber’ replacing ‘eraser’, and ‘passed out’ to mean ‘graduated’ to inventing colloquial words like ‘batchmates’, ‘timepass’, ‘rowdy sheeter’, ‘monkey cap’, English is Indianised by the locals.
 Let’s look at a few conventional things only the Indians say.
+Indianism words exist and maybe this makes it unique.
+If you are wondering what is Indianism and want to know about the funny things Indians say, continue reading.

 The direct translation of Hindi usage “Shubh naam”, ‘good name’ is one of those common things only the Indians say.
 Though nothing as a good name or a bad name is intended or judged, Indians often add the word ‘good’ before ‘name’ in the questions like “What’s your name” or ” May I know your name” in order to sound polite and gentle while conversing with a stranger or to avoid embarrassment in that awkward situation when you have to address the other person by name but it doesn’t strike your mind!